basharast/wut/README.md

 ### Known issues (Mini)
 Note that issues below may occur on certain builds only,
 - **Issue 1:** If you tried to open file WUT Mini may crash
-- **Solution:** Navigate to the queue first before opening any file, then all will be ok
+- **Solution:** Navigate to the queue once before opening any file, then all will be ok
 - **Issue 2:** Featured apps section may ask for setting downloads folder (and you already did)
 - **Solution:** Load the repos once, I probably missed to assign that by default on app startup